hexchat/hexchat/share/doc/plugins.md

 }
 </pre>

 In the example above we query the list of currently stored settings, then print them one by one with their respective values.
-We always use _xchat\_pluginpref\_get\_str ()_, and that's because we can read an integer as string (but not vice versa).
+We always use _hexchat\_pluginpref\_get\_str ()_, and that's because we can read an integer as string (but not vice versa).